|Location||Florence University of the Arts|

 Service learning session credits: Service learning & Capstone Project, which is 4 credits of NEP 3131.

-Please be aware that there will be a mandatory orientation class meetings prior to departure.
-The meetings will typically occur in April.
-Dates and times for the meetings will be available shortly after the confirmed program participant list is finalized, generally around mid-March.
+Please be aware that there will be a mandatory orientation class meeting prior to departure.
+The meeting will typically occur in April.
+Date and time for the meeting will be available shortly after the confirmed program participant list is finalized, generally around mid-March.
 Participants will be notified of the meeting details via email.

 Hospitality Academic Session + Internship

 |Missouri Resident Tuition (4 credits): *Non-resident students will be billed non-resident fees||$1,285*|

 |Total cost estimate without airfare: (Includes accommodation)||$6,330|